 The best way to build greener is to use wood, stone, recycled glass, reclaimed bricks and even straw!

-- Wood - one of the most sustainably sourced materials is wood.
-It's a fantastic renewable source and has minimal carbon emissions.
-Plus wood is versatile and strong
+- Wood - one of the most sustainably sourced materials, wood is a fantastic renewable source that has minimal carbon emissions and is versatile and strong

-- Straw - believe it or not building with straw is easy, it provides great insulation, is cheap, strong and long lasting - if maintained well it should last more than 200 years!
+- Straw - building with straw can provide you with efficient insulation and a home that is strong and long lasting - if maintained well it should last more than 200 years!